 In the General section of this Location settings, the opening hours are set at 8am so that will be the default time that is entered for all leave time at this Location as shown in the example below.

 Note: Make sure these details are correct before approving leave.
 If the leave is in the past, approving it will generate a new timesheet for each day in the request, and any incorrect information will need to be corrected on each individual timesheet.

 If you use Deputy to calculate pay, then you’ve assigned employment terms to your employees.
 Employment terms include an employee's typical work days, hours, pay conditions such as regular and overtime, and Leave Conditions such as vacation, unpaid PTO, sick, and FMLA leave.
 You can make adjustments to employment terms by editing an employee profile, and clicking on Pay Rates.

-In Enterprise, you can create your own standard hours which will apply when approving leave hours.
+In Enterprise plan accounts, you can create your own standard hours which will apply when approving leave hours.

 Here, you can determine the start and end times, break duration, and leave deduction.

-When an employee is already scheduled for the requested time
+When an employee is already scheduled for the requested leave time period

-In the below example, Arnie missed work the day before because he was sick.
-The shift is in the past, so there’s no reason to remove him.
-Because he never clocked in, no timesheet was generated, and this leave approval will create a timesheet for that day with the standard hours.
+In the below example, Frank missed his shift last Thursday and is submitting bereavement leave for that day.
+The shift is in the past, so there’s no reason to make the shift empty or open.
+Because he never clocked in, no timesheet was generated, and once the manager sets the Leave Type and Approves the Leave a timesheet will be created for that day with the standard hours.